sjmikler/on-pruning-methods-for-neural-networks/README.md

+Experiments running orchestra that manages definition and results of experiments.

 # Defining experiments

 There's a single file that contains your **experiment definition** (by default `experiment.yaml`).
 Its first element is always **default config** which contains default values for experiments that come after it.
 If a settings repeats between default config and experiments, experiments have the priority.